zeshan-ops/projecto/docs/design/softwareDesignDocument.md

 The view will be restricted to a max width of 80 characters per line (to match the 80 character/line code readability guide).
 ANSI sequences will be used for text formatting - this restricts the program to working only on terminals that support these sequences.

+Each unique view will have its own object which has a single public render function.

 <div align=center>

 <img src="../../assets/projectoViewClassDiagram.png" width = 600>